Introduction To High Velocity Air Conditioning

 Does A High Velocity Air Conditioner Require Ducts?

-High velocity air conditioners do require ducts, although the ducts are much smaller than those used for traditional air conditioning systems.
-The smaller diameter ducts require less space, making them ideal for tight areas.
+Yes, high velocity air conditioners require ducts, although the ducts are much narrower than those used for traditional air conditioning systems.
+The narrower diameter ducts require less space, making them ideal for tight areas.

 For example, traditional ducts might take up half a closet to pipe down from one floor to a lower floor.
 The high velocity ducts are so narrow that you can thread them through walls.
 Additionally, the high velocity air flow ensures that the temperature distribution is more even and the air flow is improved.